 MGT 100 Week 3

-This version: March 2026 | License: CC BY 4.0 | We use javascript to track readership.
+This version: April 2026 | License: CC BY 4.0 | We use javascript to track readership.

 We welcome reuse with attribution.
 Please share widely.

+Correlation is the empirical tendency for two variables to move together.
 We hypothesize about a causal relationship using logic and judgment.
-If X “causes” Y, then if we intervene to change prob(X=x), prob(Y=y) will change as a result.
-We can empirically quantify causal relationships by running experiments (creating data) or by analyzing archival data using quasi-experimental identification strategies to rule out unobserved confounders.
+If X “causes” Y, then if we intervene to change prob(X=x), prob(Y=y|X=x) will change as a result.

 Philip Wright was an economics professor on sabbatical at the US Tariff Commission.
 Wright (1928) predicted the tax revenue that would be raised by a tariff on linseed oil, by predicting how much foreign demand would fall as a function of the change in price.
 Does he describe demand as a correlational or a causal relationship?
 Similar ideas go farther back, to Alfred Marshall (1890).